cafeed28/project-zxcdrift/README.md

 # some car game
-just wanted to make a racing game on python so yeah
+just wanted to make a oldschool 3d-like racing game on python so yeah

 # plans
 * car physics with gearbox